Open Science Policies - Open Access Policy

 -

-Expenditure on APC in hybrid journals outside of transformative agreements is not considered eligible expenditure in FCT funding instruments, in order to avoid what is known as double dipping, i.e. a double source of revenue for publishers from, on the one hand, charging APC for placing articles in open access and, on the other hand, charging a subscription price for the hybrid journals in which these articles are published.
+APC expenses in hybrid journals outside of transformative agreements are not considered eligible expenses in FCT funding instruments, in order to avoid what is known as double dipping, i.e., a double source of revenue for publishers, on the one hand from charging APCs for placing articles in open access and, on the other hand, from charging a subscription price for hybrid journals where these articles are published.

-It is therefore strongly discouraged for authors to pay APC as a way of guaranteeing the open access publication of their article in hybrid journals.
-In such cases, it is advisable to publish in closed access and for the author to guarantee compliance with FCT's open access policy by depositing their article in an RCAAP repository, following the retention of rights to their article.
+It is therefore strongly discouraged for authors to pay APCs as a way of ensuring open access publication of their articles in hybrid journals.
+In such cases, it is advisable for the publication to be closed access and for the author to ensure compliance with the FCT's open access policy by depositing their article in an RCAAP repository, following the retention of rights to their article.

 -

-Consulting the Journal Checker Tool will also reveal whether the journal is covered by a b-on transformative agreement, in which case this will be the result:
+Consulting the Journal Checker Tool will also reveal whether the journal is covered by a transformative agreement with b-on, in which case the result will be as follows:

 -

-Once the quota for publication in open access under a transformative agreement has been exhausted, the article will be published in closed access in that journal, and the author must ensure compliance with FCT's Open Access Policy by using the green route.
+Once the open access publication quota under a transformative agreement has been exhausted, the article will be published in closed access in that journal, and the author must ensure compliance with the FCT Open Access Policy by using the green route.

 -

-No. Deposit in a repository guarantees the long-term preservation of the article, particularly in the event of the disappearance of the journal or publisher where it was published.
-For this reason, even articles whose open access is guaranteed by another means should be deposited in a repository in the RCAAP network.
+No. Depositing in a repository ensures the long-term preservation of the article, particularly in the event that the journal or publisher where it was published disappears.
+For this reason, even articles whose open access is guaranteed by other means should be deposited in an RCAAP network repository.

 -

-No. The transformative agreement does not imply any delay in the times normally associated with the publication of an article, as these agreements have no impact on the procedures followed to publish or on the deadlines associated with them.
+No. The transformative agreement does not imply any delay in the times normally associated with the publication of an article, as these agreements have no impact on the procedures followed for publication or on the deadlines associated with them.
 These will be exactly the same as those applied to publication outside the framework of a transformative agreement.

 -

-No. The Author's Accepted Manuscript (AAM) version of articles published in closed access must be deposited in a repository of the RCAAP network, without being subject to any embargo period, following the retention of rights (RRS) by the author.
+No. The Author’s Accepted Manuscript ( AAM) version of articles published in closed access must be deposited in an RCAAP network repository, without being subject to any embargo period, following the retention of rights (RRS) by the author.

-One of the aims of the Open Access Policy is to make articles funded by FCT available immediately, i.e. without any embargo period.
-The way to achieve this, in the case of articles published in closed access, is to make them available in open access by depositing them in a repository, which is possible following the retention of rights mentioned above.
+One of the objectives of the Open Access Policy is to make articles funded by the FCT immediately available, i.e., without any embargo period.
+In the case of articles published in closed access, this is achieved by making them available in open access through their deposit in a repository, which is possible following the retention of rights mentioned above.